Is yaupon tea tariff-free?

 The Environmental Advantage of Staying Home

 Goldholly eliminates these import miles entirely.
-Rather than being shipped across thousands of miles, Goldholly travels a fraction of the distance, having been processed in American facilities that are part of our domestic energy infrastructure.
+Rather than being shipped across thousands of miles of ocean, Goldholly travels a fraction of the distance, having been processed in American facilities that are part of our domestic energy infrastructure.
 The environmental math is straightforward: shorter distances mean lower emissions, simpler logistics, and more sustainable consumption patterns.

 But yaupon's environmental advantages go deeper than transportation.
 Because it's naturally adapted to American ecosystems, yaupon farming actually supports biodiversity rather than replacing it.
-Our regenerative partners report that their farming practices help restore native grasses, support healthy soil, and serve as habitat for endangered species.
+Traditional tea and coffee cultivation often involves clearing native habitat and intensive agrochemical use,10 while yaupon grows within its native range, supporting local ecosystems and wildlife.

 More Than Just Avoiding Imports: Building Something Better